DigitalWaters-fi/.github/profile/README.md

 ### 1. Co-develop architectures and models to support a comprehensive, scalable, source-to-sea digital twin of the hydrosphere

-* Build modular, interoperable architectures for hydrologic digital twins
+* Build modular, interoperable, generalizable architectures for data-driven hydrologic digital twins.
-* Integrate real-time sensor networks and 4D (3D + time) observations with physical models using interoperable data assimilation pipelines and AI-driven components
+* Integrate real-time sensor networks and 4D (3D + time) observations with physical models using interoperable data assimilation pipelines and AI-driven components.
-* Utilize OGC Standards
-* Adhere to European Interoperability Framework.
-* Promote FAIR (Findable, Accessible, Interoperable, Reusable) and open science principles
+* Promote FAIR (Findable, Accessible, Interoperable, Reusable) and open science principles in water-resources management.

 ### 2. Enable replicable and scalable research in digital water management